dddrrreee/cs140e-24win/notes/makefiles/README.md

         # disable all built-in rules.
         .SUFFIXES:

+    This gives you complete control over the build.

-  - Change the makefile flags but forget to `make clean; make`.
+  - Change the `Makefile` but forget to `make clean; make`.
     Often fine, sometimes bad.

     Solution: add a dependency on the `Makefile` itself.
-Or do the hack of automatically running `make clean` when the makefile is newer than a timestamp file.
+Or do the hack of automatically running `make clean` when the `Makefile` is newer than a timestamp file.
 (We have examples of both.)

-  - A file appears more than once in the directories `VPATH` contains.
+  - A file appears more than once in the list of directories `VPATH` contains.
 First resolution will win, no matter if you intended to grab a later one.

     Solution: don't use `VPATH`!
+Several alternatives:
-Explicitly generate the rules using `eval`, or have a build directory that mirrors the source directory, or generate the `.o` in the same directory as each source file (ugly, but simple).
+      1. Explicitly generate the rules using `eval`.
+      2. Have a build directory that mirrors the source directory.
+      3. Generate the `.o` in the same directory as each source file (ugly, but simple).

+      Geneerally all three mean that duplicate files that contain the same routine will show up with multiple definitions.

   - `make` is deleting intermediate files (e.g., `.list` files)